 There are so many different ways to make Russian Pickled Tomatoes (солёные помидоры), which in Russian, translates to ‘salted tomatoes’.
 It’s a perfect recipe for when you have lots of tomatoes in your garden, and need to use them up quickly.

 Russian Pickled Tomatoes are great for storing for the winter.
 There are multiple recipes in Russian that are called salted tomatoes, which can sometimes be confusing.
 My other recipes have focussed on fresher recipes, where the tomatoes are kept in the fridge and eaten.
-My favourite is Marinated Pickled Tomatoes, which is an updated version of what I grew up with.
-Using ketchup in the brine, adds extra flavour and spices and is really easy to make.
-My other salted tomato recipe is called Fermented Pickled Tomatoes which is incredibly healthy, and full of probiotics.
+My favorite is Marinated Tomatoes, which is an updated version of what I grew up with.
+Using ketchup in the brine, adds extra flavor and spices and is really easy to make.
+My other salted tomato recipe is a Fermented Pickled Tomatoes which is incredibly healthy, and full of probiotics.
 My fridge is now full and I need to ‘can’ (preserve) these tomatoes.
 It will be great to open the jar up in the winter time, when fresh tomatoes in the store are completely tasteless.
 Pickled Russian Tomatoes provides me a taste of summer, in a jar.

 It can be hard to find large enough jars to can tomatoes, but I was lucky enough to find and reuse a pickled eggplant jar.
 Just make sure the lid is good, otherwise the seal will come undone.
-Russian Pickled Tomatoes are perfect to eat with Plov or Palava, and even mashed or fried potatoes or just by themselves.
+Russian Pickled Tomatoes are perfect to eat with Plov, and even mashed or fried potatoes or just by themselves.
 It’s a staple in every Russian house.
 Bon Appetit! Приятного аппетита!

-Canned Pickled Russian Tomatoes (солёные помидоры)
+Russian Pickled Tomatoes (солёные помидоры)

 - tomatoes to fill a 3 litre jar

 - bunch of dill - best with dill flower if available